 Author contributions.
-Vincent was responsible for developing and programming the downscaling and green roofs models.
-Rasmus provided his expertise in downscaling.
-Jean-Luc came up with the idea of comparison with the variational method.
-The Norwegian meteorological institute, represented by Rasmus, provided the Norwegian data, Jean-Luc provided the French data.
-Tone, Edvard and Jean-Luc supervised each step of the study.
-Vincent wrote the first manuscript.
+VP was responsible for developing and programming the downscaling and green roofs models.
+RB provided his expertise in downscaling.
+JLBK came up with the idea of comparison with the variational method.
+The Norwegian Meteorological Institute, represented by RB, provided the Norwegian data, JLBK provided the French data.
+TMM, ES and JLBK supervised each step of the study.
+VP wrote the first manuscript.
 The manuscript was revised by all co-authors.

 Competing interests.
-The authors declare that they have no competing interests
+The contact author has declared that neither they nor their co-authors have any competing interests.